Trump's pick for labor secretary hired undocumented worker

-WASHINGTON (AP) — President Donald Trump’s nominee for labor secretary said Tuesday that a housekeeper he had previously employed at his home was an undocumented worker, potentially complicating his efforts to get confirmed.
+WASHINGTON (AP) — Labor Secretary nominee Andrew Puzder acknowledged Tuesday that he had employed an undocumented worker as a housekeeper, putting him again at odds with President Donald Trump’s push to keep jobs in American hands.

+Puzder’s statement has the potential for complicating his confirmation.
+A spokesman says the fast food CEO remains committed to leading the Labor Department.

-Andrew Puzder said in a statement that he and his wife employed a housekeeper for a few years and they were unaware she was not legally permitted to work in the U.S.
+Puzder said in a statement that he and his wife were unaware the housekeeper was not legally permitted to work in the U.S. during the years they employed her.

 “When I learned of her status, we immediately ended her employment and offered her assistance in getting legal status,” Puzder said.
 “We have fully paid back taxes to the IRS and the State of California.”